lf-/lti13/README.md

   not a big problem.
 * We should probably provide a method to decode the JWK blob our users are expected to store and/or support calling back to the Provider API ourselves.

+## Project Information

+This codebase is licensed under the GNU LGPLv3 license.

+This project has adopted a [Code of Conduct](CODE_OF_CONDUCT.md) based on the Contributor Covenant.